Schnyder woods, SLE(16), and Liouville quantum gravity: Introduction

 \subsubsection{Bipolar orientations}

 A bipolar orientation on a planar map is an acyclic orientation with a unique source and sink.
-A mating-of-trees bijection for bipolar-oriented maps was found in \cite{bipolar}, and the authors used it to prove that bipolar-orientated planar maps converge to $\SLE_{12}$ decorated $\sqrt{4/3}$-LQG, in the peanosphere sense.
+A mating-of-trees bijection for bipolar-oriented maps was found in \cite{bipolar}, and the authors used it to prove that bipolar-oriented planar maps converge to $\SLE_{12}$ decorated $\sqrt{4/3}$-LQG, in the peanosphere sense.
 A bipolar orientation also induces a bipolar orientation on the dual map.
-In \cite{bipolar}, the authors conjectured that the bipolar-decorated map and its dual jointly converge to $\sqrt{4/3}$-LQG decorated with two $\SLE_{12}$ curves which are perpendicular in the imaginary geometry sense.
-In \cite{bipolarII}, this conjecture was proved in the triangulation case.
-This was the first time that a pair of imaginary-geometry-coupled Peano curves was proved to be the scaling limit of a natural discrete model.
+In \cite{bipolar}, the authors conjectured that the bipolar-decorated map and its dual jointly converge to $\sqrt{4/3}$-LQG decorated with two $\SLE_{12}$ curves \nocolor{coupled in the same imaginary geometry}.
+In \cite{bipolarII}, this conjecture was proved in the triangulation case. \nocolor{The convergence is of the same type as in our Theorem~\ref{thm:3pair}.
+The angle between the two $\SLE_{12}$ curves is $\pi/2$.} This was the first time that a pair of imaginary-geometry-coupled Peano curves was proved to be the scaling limit of a natural discrete model.
 The present article provides the first example for a triple of Peano curves.
 Our work will make use of some results on the coupling of multiple imaginary geometry trees from \cite{bipolarII}.
 We will review these results in Section~\ref{subsec:singleflow}.